lykmapipo/generator-mvp/README.md

 ```

 ### Library
-Set up new nodejs `module` with it `spec`.
-To generate a new nodjs module invoke `yo mvp:lib` and giving its name.
+Set up new `nodejs module` with it `test/spec` boilerplate.
+To generate a new nodejs module invoke `yo mvp:lib` and giving its name.

 Example of generating library
 ```bash